 If you’re just getting started, or perhaps just thinking about it, we’ll show you the simplest most practical way to get growing—and give you all the info and techniques you’ll need to know to get from seed to successful harvest.

-Growing cannabis isn’t necessarily simple, we’ve got to admit that.
+Growing cannabis inside your home isn’t necessarily simple, we’ve got to admit that.

 But it doesn’t have to be too hard either.

 We will try to make this guide as user-friendly as possible.
-By the end you should have everything you need to know to start your first successful indoor grow-op.
+This is definitely a guide for people who want to know the “how to” of things, for people who are not intimidated by do it yourself.
+By the end you should have learned everything you need to know about how to grow marijuana indoors and get started with your first successful indoor grow-op.

 There are two main strains of cannabis: Cannabis Sativa and Cannabis Indica.

 Both are basically hemp plants.

 Industrially grown hemp, Cannabis Ruderalis, is a strain of Sativa.
 While great for rope and other fibers, industrial hemp is no good for smoking—it’s been bred with a much higher ratio of CBD (cannabidiol) which cancels out the THC (the psycho-active chemical in cannabis).
 Hemp seeds and oil from these plants do have numerous health benefits though.
 Also, experienced growers will sometimes grow Ruderalis to breed with other strains to create new hybrid varieties.

 So when it comes to Sativa, it’s the marijuana type you might be looking to grow.